Mark Foster Gage: Proposal for 41 West 57th St, New York City, New York (2015)

 Also referred to as the Khaleesi Tower, 41 West 57th St is the most famous of Gage's designs.
 If completed the tower would stand at an imposing 1,492 feet tall, housing ninety-one residential units across 102 stories.
 Retail stores, a two-story ballroom, and a restaurant would inhabit a sky lounge located on the sixty-fourth floor.
 Visitors would not be confined to the indoors, however, as four cantilevered balconies would allow individuals to emerge from the sixty-fourth floor lounge and overlook Central Park.

 The location of the proposal is especially interesting with regard to its exterior due to the development of the surrounding area.
 The Khaleesi Tower, if constructed, would be one of many luxury residential towers built in Midtown Manhattan, referred to as Billionaire's Row.
-While the press described the Khaleesi Tower as a "sumptuous crust of carved and gilded forms," an "acid fever dream," and "what might happen if Michelangelo was brought back to life and commissioned to design a skyscraper," the surrounding towers, like Rafael Vinoly’s 432 Park Avenue and Roger Duffy’s 252 East 57th Street have been skewered for their simple designs.
+While the press described the Khaleesi Tower as a "sumptuous crust of carved and gilded forms," an "acid fever dream," and "what might happen if Michelangelo was brought back to life and commissioned to design a skyscraper," the surrounding towers, like Rafael Vinoly's 432 Park Avenue and Roger Duffy's 252 East 57th Street have been skewered for their simple designs.
 Gage himself explained that his design for the Khaleesi Tower was an attempt "to try to find a cure for the bland and featureless modern glass-box structures that you find in nearly all cities worldwide."

+Gage's proposal was ultimately not selected, with the developer Sedesco instead choosing a simpler, 1,100ft, 63-story, mixed-use supertall designed by the Office for Metropolitan Architecture.